donut-party/donut-docs-site/content/docs/system/_index.md

 component helps you delineate what collections of processes and state share the same functional purpose, and to clearly express the dependencies among components.

+Component _definitions_ describe a component's behavior and dependencies.
+Behavior is modeled as _signal handling_: to define a component is to define the function it should call in response to a signal it's sent.

+Component _instances_ are whatever objects or values you need to interact with.

 #### Component Definitions